NomicFoundation/hardhat/docs/guides/ganache-tests.md

 # Running tests with Ganache

-We recommend using the built-in [Buidler EVM](../buidler-evm/README.md) network to test your smart contracts, as it generates [combined JavaScript and Solidity stack traces](../buidler-evm/README.md#solidity-stack-traces), making debugging easier.
+We recommend using the built-in [Hardhat EVM](../hardhat-evm/README.md) network to test your smart contracts, as it generates [combined JavaScript and Solidity stack traces](../hardhat-evm/README.md#solidity-stack-traces), making debugging easier.

 If you still want to run your tests using Ganache, you can do it in two ways.